Time capsule Pontiac Grand Ville hits the market with its cigarette lighters untouched since 1973

 The all-original 1973 Pontiac Grand Ville even has a couple of unused lighters in the back

-Introduced in 1957, the Pontiac Bonneville was seen as the top of the pile when it came to Pontiac vehicles.
+Introduced in 1957, the Pontiac Bonneville was seen as the top dog when it came to Pontiac vehicles.

-However, in 1971, the marque decided to knock down the Bonneville a notch and replace it with the Pontiac Grand Ville.
+However, in 1971, the marque decided to knock down the Bonneville a notch and replaced it with the Pontiac Grand Ville.

 The two cars shared several trim and design elements, but the Grand Ville was marketed as a much more luxurious option.